 Internal financial reports may be used to provide information about employees.
 The management may require internal employee reports that provide information on employee performance, operational efficiency at the department level, whistleblowing activities, etc. The management may use the reports to make decisions on promotions, deployment, and layoffs.

-When the financial reports show that a decline in a specific department’s productivity despite increased funding, the management may use the internal report to reorganize the department.
-Also, the management can use the employee reports to encourage whistleblowing activities, where employees report activities that violate company policies.
+When the financial reports show a decline in a specific department’s productivity despite receiving increased funding, the management may use the internal report to reorganize the department.
+Also, management can use the employee reports to encourage whistleblowing activities, where employees report activities that violate company policies.

 For example, a retail company that sells goods on credit may require the credit department to prepare a report of all the credit customers, credit terms, the amount of credit already paid, the amount of unpaid credit, recent defaults, etc. The information will help the management to distinguish between the credit customers who are paying credit on time and the credit customers who have delayed or defaulted on credit payments.

 The management may then follow up with customers who have defaulted on payments or decide whether to continue extending credit to the specific customers or discontinue further credit terms.

 External financial reporting is a business practice that involves providing financial information on a periodic basis to potential investors and shareholders.
 The reports are primarily financial statements and other related information about the company that investors require to make an investment decision.
 Usually, the reports do not contain confidential information about the company, unless it is disclosed to achieve a specific purpose.

 Existing laws require public companies to publish a complete set of audited financial statements at the end of each financial year.
 It is done to meet the informational requirements of the different interested parties such as investors, analysts, regulators, etc. as well as discharge the accountability duty of the organization.